- Get started with Windows Phone

 Do one of the following:

-- To turn off Driving Mode and prevent it from starting from now on when your phone connects to the Bluetooth device, tap Add devices, and then tap the Bluetooth device that Driving Mode is enabled for.
-The device will still appear in the list and be available to connect via Bluetooth, but the Driving Mode enabled text will no longer appear under the device's name.
+- To turn off Driving Mode for a particular Bluetooth device, tap Add devices, and then tap the Bluetooth device name.
+The device will still appear in the list and be available to connect to your phone, but Ready for Driving Mode will be removed from under the device's name.
 If you want to turn it on again later, tap that Bluetooth device again.

-When Driving Mode enabled no longer appears under any of the Bluetooth devices in the list, Driving Mode is completely disabled.
+- When Ready for Driving Mode no longer appears under any of the Bluetooth devices on the list, Driving Mode is completely disabled.

 To use Driving Mode, your phone needs to have Windows Phone software version 8.0.10501.127 or later.
 See How do I update my phone software? for more information about updating your phone.